jclark/pc-ptp-ntp-guide/linuxptp-gm.md

 ## Time of day from gpsd via chrony

-The idea in this approach is that chrony gets the time-of-day from gpsd.
+This is an alternative approach in which chrony gets time-of-day from the GPS via gpsd.

 TODO: explain details

 ## Allow chrony server to use hardware timestamping

+This is an alternative approach in which ts2phc and ptp4l use vclocks, so as to enable chrony to make use of hardware timestamping.

 Chrony can transfer time over NTP more accurately when it is using hardware timestamping.
 Hardware timestamping in chrony requires the PHC to be free-running, which means